smaurice101/MAADS-HPDE/README.md

 2) Logistic regressions/Decision Trees
 3) Gradient boosting regressions
 4) Linear/Non-Linear regressions
+5) Mathematic Optimization - if you want to find Global Optimal values for the independent variables and do **prescritive analytics**

 HPDE will also fine tune all of the hyperparameters.